How to use WP Crontrol

 Step one: Adding the hook

-In the Tools → Cron Events admin panel, click on "Add New" and enter the details of the hook.
-You're best off using a hook name that conforms to normal PHP variable naming conventions.
-The event schedule is how often your hook will be executed.
-If you don't see a good interval, then add one first in the Settings → Cron Schedules admin panel.
+In the Tools → Cron Events menu, click on “Add New Cron Event” and enter the details of the hook.
+You’re best off using a hook name that conforms to normal PHP variable naming conventions.
+Select a schedule if this is to be a recurring event.
+If you don’t see a good interval for the schedule, then add a new one from the Settings → Cron Schedules menu.

 Step two: Writing the function